Sailokhande29/SaiPortfolio/README.md

-# Dr. Yogesh Deshmukh's Portfolio Website
+# Mr.Lokhande Sai's Portfolio Website

 ## Introduction

-Welcome to Dr. Yogesh Deshmukh's Portfolio Website!
-This website showcases the skills, projects, study material and experiences of Dr. Yogesh Deshmukh.
+Welcome to Mr. Lokhande Sai's Portfolio Website!
+This website showcases the skills, projects, study material and experiences of Mr.Lokhande Sai.

-## About Dr. Yogesh Deshmukh
+## About Mr.Lokhande Sai

-Dr. Yogesh Deshmukh is a passionate and dedicated Teacher.
+Mr.Lokhande Sai is a Student, innovator and Maker.

 ## Technologies Used